aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/CustomRuntimeFunction/template/src/BlueprintBaseName.1/Readme.md

 ## Improve Cold Start

-.NET Core 3.1 and newer has a feature called ReadyToRun.
-When you compile your .NET Core application you can enable ReadyToRun to prejit the .NET assemblies.
-This saves the .NET Core runtime from doing a lot of work during startup converting the assemblies to a native format.
-ReadyToRun must be used on the same platform as the platform that will run the .NET application.
-In Lambda's case that means you have to build the Lambda package bundle in a Linux environment.
-To enable ReadyToRun edit the aws-lambda-tools-defaults.json file to add /p:PublishReadyToRun=true to the msbuild-parameters parameter.
+In the csproj file the PublishTrimmed and PublishReadyToRun properties have been enable to optimize the package bundle to improve cold start performance.

+PublishTrimmed tells the compiler to remove code from the assemblies that is not being used to reduce the deployment bundle size.
+This requires additional testing to make sure the .NET compiler does not remove any code that is actually used.
+For further information about trimming check out the .NET documentation: https://docs.microsoft.com/en-us/dotnet/core/deploying/trimming/trimming-options

+PublishReadyToRun tells the compiler to compile the .NET assemblies for a specific runtime environment.
+For Lambda's case that means Linux x64 or arm64.
+This reduces the work the JIT compiler does at runtime to compile for the specific runtime environment and helps reduce cold start time.

 ## Using AWS .NET Mock Lambda Test Tool